yezustheoneandonly/JavaScript-Only-RPG/README.md

 - Installing via Terminal Enter this into the console: npx prophecysend

 ## License:
-The copyrights belong to Niclas Basler, Daniel Wolthausen, Hoang Long and Stephan Hörichs.
+The copyrights belong to Niclas Basler (https://github.com/Shadow-Nic), Daniel Wolthausen (https://github.com/Hunnitio), Hoang Long (https://github.com/Bubteck) and Stephan Hörichs https://github.com/yezustheoneandonly.
 Any misuse of the code or content has legal consequences